How does Almighty God bring healing to a prodigal who is a rebel before man and God?

 It happened like this: The rebel, who wanted only good from God without giving anything in return, had contracted a vicious viral influenza infection of the Victorian strain.
 It was during winter break between semesters while otherwise excelling in college classes.
 He had acquiesced to visiting the doctor two times that week for a stubborn fever that the physician assured him would be gone by the start of classes for the winter semester; which proved an accurate assessment.
 Two doses of penicillin guaranteed it.

 The killer flu turned out not to be the problem, however.
 Aspirin tablets combined with an ulcer was the demon.
-He had been under the doctor’s care for a bothersome peptic ulcer that would flair then go dormant, alternately and at will.
+He had been under the doctor’s care for a bothersome peptic ulcer that would flair then go dormant alternately, and at will.
 He had been warned never to ingest plain aspirin under any circumstances, as it would surely activate the ulcer with painful results.
-Being a good patient inside the doctor’s office but a poor instructee in his cubicle, he decided to boost the effectiveness of the penicillin by taking three aspirin tablets every three hours until the fever broke.
-After the fever subsided the pain came…
+Being a good patient inside the doctor’s office but a poor out-patient, he decided to boost the effectiveness of the penicillin by taking three aspirin tablets every three hours until the fever broke.
+After the fever subsided the pain came.

 And the pain came with a vengeance.
-A pain of such force it was telling him it would own him for the rest of his short life.
+It attacked with multiple sharp spasms of lightning strike force, screaming it would own him for the rest of his short life.

 And he believed it because he had already been told that an ulcer could only be treated but not cured at that time.
-He doubled over and fell to the floor writhing in pain crying out to God to take the pain away.
-The pain subsided and he drifted into an uneasy sleep – for one hour.
+He doubled over and fell to the floor writhing in pain crying out to God to quench the abdominal inferno .
+The volcanic eruption subsided and he drifted into an uneasy sleep – for one hour.
 Then it began again in like cycles most of the night.
-Finally in fierce frustration and continued pain, screaming out at God he blamed him for letting the rebel-wretch go through such circumstances without cause.
+Finally in fierce frustration and continued pain, screaming out at God, he blamed him for letting the rebel-wretch go through such circumstances without cause.
 If He loved him, after all, He owed him.
 He was certainly obligated to help this lukewarm ingrate!

 He awoke the next morning with sun glistening off new fallen snow shining through his window, and with a peace indescribable.